If you are struggling for traffic on your blog then you are probably making a few blogging mistakes.

 No social sharing options

-You are missing a ton of traffic if you don’t have any social sharing options on your blog.
+You are missing a ton of traffic if you don’t have any social sharing options on your blog and are not social media-ready.

 if you are creating and adding images to your content then provide visitors with a way to Pin your image to Pinterest.
 Allow them to share on Facebook and Twitter.